 Keep in mind that the more of the menstrual cramp remedies you can incorporate at once, the more likely you are to succeed.

 Then by chance I stopped drinking caffeine one summer, and suddenly, the next month, I had no menstrual pain.
-My caffeine habit, as well as the pain, would quickly return, but I made a mental note of the possibility that food had something to do with the menstrual cramps and I started realizing that it might not be just my genes that caused my problems.
+My caffeine habit, as well as the pain, would quickly return, but I made a mental note of the possibility that food had something to do with the menstrual cramps and I started realizing that it might not be just my genes that caused the problems.
+I had been told by the doctors that menstrual cramps were natural and some women just had to live with them or take medication either to stop menstruation (birth-control pills) or to alleviate the pain (prescription pain killers).

 Caffeine has been shown to have a negative effect on women's hormones and it is also very dehydrating.
 Some magazines claim that coffee has such a disrupting effect on women's hormones that drinking it will stop breast development and those who drink a lot of caffeine tend to have smaller breasts.
 Read more here: Quitting Caffeine